alexandre-mouton-brady/portfolio/README.md

 * Main [Background color/image]
 * Footer [Copyright + Legal stuff link]

-### Problerms Encountered
+## Problems Encountered
 *What are the problems that I have encounteered during the devlopment*

 * Well here is a major problem I didn't think about by doing a full vanilla website (only HTML, CSS & JS, no libraries nor framework): Since I'm routing by folder name containing index.html files for each route, I have to recreate a different CSS & JS file for EVERY single route of my website.
 This is a major issues which will slow me down insanly!